BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-accessibility.md

 ## Building Ecosystems of Belonging for Neurodiverse Students: A Discussion of Instructor Practices and Training Needs

-The article by Bonnette discusses the importance of creating inclusive learning environments for neurodiverse students in CS education[^5].
+The article by Bonnette discusses the importance of creating inclusive learning environments for neurodiverse students in CS education.
 It provides valuable insights into instructor practices and training needs to ensure the inclusion and success of these students.

 CS educators can consider the following practices to build inclusive environments: